 Having the best 70-200mm telephoto lens in your kitbag is essential for many photographers – the versatile working range covers everything from portraits and events to sports and wildlife.

 And of course, professional photographers rely on the best 70-200mm telephotos that have an f/2.8 aperture – a killer combination of speed and focal length for great low light performance and superior subject separation.

-It combines good telephoto reach with a fast and constant aperture, ideal not only for freezing the action with fast shutter speeds, but also for giving a tight depth of field.
-Supremely versatile, this class of telephoto zoom lens is often used for shooting everything from sports and wildlife to portraiture, along with wedding and event photography.
+For pros, this telephoto reach with a fast and constant aperture is ideal not only for freezing the action with fast shutter speeds, but also for rendering a shallow depth of field.
+Supremely versatile, this class of telephoto will serve you just as well at a wedding shoot as it will courtside at your local basketball game.

-The 70-200mm f/2.8 is a mainstay of the lens line-up for every manufacturer of full-frame cameras, including Canon, Nikon, Pentax and Sony.
-Serious competition also comes from independent manufacturers like Sigma and Tamron, keen to get in on the action.
-In every case, you can expect pro-grade construction and superb image quality, although prices can vary considerably.
+The 70-200mm f/2.8 is a mainstay of the lens line-up for every manufacturer of full-frame cameras, including the big three of Canon, Nikon and Sony.
+And serious competition also comes from independent lens manufacturers like Sigma and Tamron, keen to get in on the action.

 Read more: The cheapest full-frame cameras right now

 You can also use a 70-200mm lens on APS-C bodies from the big three, too.
 Their effective zoom ranges get bumped up to 105-300mm (112-320mm for Canon) – which is great if you need some extra reach, with the added benefit of pro-grade build, handling and optical performance.

 The only real downside to 70-200mm f/2.8 lenses is their size and heft.
 They’re not unduly heavy, typically weighing in at around 1.5kg, but if you’re already carrying a full-frame DSLR and 24-70mm f/2.8 lens in your camera bag, along with a few other camera accessories, the weight soon mounts up.